jadecobra/python_tdd_exercises/source/classes/classes.rst

   the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>`

   .. code-block:: shell
+    :emphasize-text: 30 35

     AssertionError:
         'Hi, my name is jane doe and I am 30'
      != 'Hi, my name is jane doe and I am 35'

-  the age is the only thing that is different now
+  the age is the only thing that is different

 * I add the :ref:`value<test_values_of_a_dictionary>` for the ``age`` :ref:`key<test_keys_of_a_dictionary>` from the :ref:`dictionary<what is a dictionary?>`